madiwiebe/LHL_SQL_Project/cleaning_data.md

     FROM sales_report;

+    WITH cleaned_categories AS(
+	SELECT	productsku,
+			product_name,
+			v2productcategory,
+			CASE
+				WHEN product_name LIKE '%Bottle%' THEN 'Drinkware'
+				WHEN product_name LIKE '%Mug%' THEN 'Drinkware'
+				WHEN product_name LIKE '%Tumbler%' THEN 'Drinkware'
+				WHEN product_name LIKE '%Women%' THEN 'Apparel'
+				WHEN product_name LIKE '%Men%' THEN 'Apparel'
+				WHEN product_name LIKE '%Kid%' THEN 'Apparel'
+				WHEN product_name LIKE '%Bag%' THEN 'Bags'
+				WHEN product_name LIKE '%Backpack%' THEN 'Bags'
+				WHEN product_name LIKE '%Rucksack%' THEN 'Bags'
+				WHEN product_name LIKE '%Pen%' THEN 'Office'
+				WHEN product_name LIKE '%Journal%' THEN 'Office'
+				WHEN product_name LIKE '%Gift%Card%' THEN 'Gift Cards' WHEN product_name LIKE '%Android%' THEN 'Shop by Brand' WHEN product_name LIKE '%You%Tube%' THEN 'Shop by Brand' WHEN product_name LIKE '%Nest%' THEN 'Shop by Brand' WHEN product_name LIKE '%Waze%' THEN 'Shop by Brand' WHEN product_name LIKE '%Google%' THEN 'Shop by Brand' WHEN product_name LIKE '%Flashlight%' THEN 'Electronics'
+				WHEN product_name LIKE '%Charger%' THEN 'Electronics'
+				WHEN product_name LIKE '%Yoga%' THEN 'Accessories'
+				ELSE CASE
+					WHEN v2productcategory LIKE '%Apparel%' THEN 'Apparel'
+					WHEN v2productcategory LIKE '%Electronics%' THEN 'Electronics'
+					WHEN v2productcategory LIKE '%Housewares%' THEN 'Housewares'
+					WHEN v2productcategory LIKE '%Drinkware%' THEN 'Drinkware'
+					WHEN v2productcategory LIKE '%Accessories%' THEN 'Accessories'
+					WHEN v2productcategory LIKE '%Bags%' THEN 'Bags'
+					WHEN v2productcategory LIKE '%Office%' THEN 'Office'
+					WHEN v2productcategory LIKE '%Lifestyle%' THEN 'Lifestyle'
+					WHEN v2productcategory LIKE '%Sale%' THEN 'Sale'
+					WHEN v2productcategory LIKE '%Headgear%' THEN 'Apparel'
+					WHEN v2productcategory LIKE '%Wearables%' THEN 'Apparel'
+					WHEN v2productcategory LIKE '%Limited Supply%' THEN 'Limited Supply' WHEN v2productcategory LIKE '%Gift Cards%' THEN 'Gift Cards' WHEN v2productcategory LIKE '%Fun%' THEN 'Lifestyle'
+					WHEN v2productcategory LIKE '%Bottle%' THEN 'Drinkware'
+					WHEN v2productcategory LIKE '%Kids%' THEN 'Apparel'
+					WHEN v2productcategory LIKE '%Android%' THEN 'Shop by Brand' WHEN v2productcategory LIKE '%You%Tube%' THEN 'Shop by Brand' WHEN v2productcategory LIKE '%Nest%' THEN 'Shop by Brand' WHEN v2productcategory LIKE '%Waze%' THEN 'Shop by Brand' WHEN v2productcategory LIKE '%Google%' THEN 'Shop by Brand' WHEN v2productcategory LIKE '%Brand%' THEN 'Shop by Brand' WHEN v2productcategory LIKE '%Fruit Games%' THEN 'Shop by Brand' ELSE 'Miscellaneous'
+					END
+			END category
+			,
+			CASE
+				WHEN product_name LIKE '%Bottle%' THEN 'Water Bottles & Tumblers' WHEN product_name LIKE '%Mug%' THEN 'Mugs & Cups' WHEN product_name LIKE '%Tumbler%' THEN 'Water Bottles & Tumblers' WHEN product_name LIKE '%Women%' THEN 'Women''s'
+				WHEN product_name LIKE '%Men%' THEN 'Men''s'
+				WHEN product_name LIKE '%Kid%' THEN 'Kid''s'
+				WHEN product_name LIKE '%Pen%' THEN 'Writing Instruments' WHEN product_name LIKE '%Note%' THEN 'Notebooks & Journals' WHEN product_name LIKE '%Journal%' THEN 'Notebooks & Journals' WHEN product_name LIKE '%Tote%' THEN 'Shopping & Totes' WHEN product_name LIKE '%Shopping%' THEN 'Shopping & Totes' WHEN product_name LIKE '%Backpack%' THEN 'Backpacks'
+				WHEN product_name LIKE '%Rucksack%' THEN 'Backpacks'
+				WHEN product_name LIKE '%Flashlight%' THEN 'Flashlights'
+				WHEN product_name LIKE '%Charger%' THEN 'Power'
+				WHEN product_name LIKE '%Yoga%' THEN 'Sports & Fitness' WHEN product_name LIKE '%Android%' THEN 'Android'
+				WHEN product_name LIKE '%You%Tube%' THEN 'YouTube'
+				WHEN product_name LIKE '%Nest%' THEN 'Nest'
+				WHEN product_name LIKE '%Waze%' THEN 'Waze'
+				WHEN product_name LIKE '%Google%' THEN 'Google'
+				ELSE CASE
+					WHEN v2productcategory LIKE '%Kid%Infant%' THEN 'Kid''s-Infant'
+					WHEN v2productcategory LIKE '%Kid%Toddler%' THEN 'Kids''s-Toddler'
+					WHEN v2productcategory LIKE '%Kid%Youth%' THEN 'Kids''s-Youth'
+					WHEN v2productcategory LIKE '%Kid%' THEN 'Kid''s'
+					WHEN v2productcategory LIKE '%Women%' THEN 'Women''s'
+					WHEN v2productcategory LIKE '%Men%' THEN 'Men''s'
+					WHEN v2productcategory LIKE '%Headgear%' THEN 'Headgear'
+					WHEN v2productcategory LIKE '%Audio%' THEN 'Audio'
+					WHEN v2productcategory LIKE '%Power%' THEN 'Power'
+					WHEN v2productcategory LIKE '%Flashlights%' THEN 'Flashlights'
+					WHEN v2productcategory LIKE '%Mugs%' THEN 'Mugs & Cups' WHEN v2productcategory LIKE '%Bottle%' THEN 'Water Bottles & Tumblers' WHEN v2productcategory LIKE '%Sport%' THEN 'Sports & Fitness' WHEN v2productcategory LIKE '%Fun%' THEN 'Fun'
+					WHEN v2productcategory LIKE '%Shopping%' THEN 'Shopping & Totes' WHEN v2productcategory LIKE '%Tote%' THEN 'Shopping & Totes' WHEN v2productcategory LIKE '%Backpack%' THEN 'Backpacks'
+					WHEN v2productcategory LIKE '%Writing%' THEN 'Writing Instruments' WHEN v2productcategory LIKE '%Note%' THEN 'Notebooks & Journals' WHEN v2productcategory LIKE '%Android%' THEN 'Android'
+					WHEN v2productcategory LIKE '%YouTube%' THEN 'YouTube'
+					WHEN v2productcategory LIKE '%Nest%' THEN 'Nest'
+					WHEN v2productcategory LIKE '%Waze%' THEN 'Waze'
+					WHEN v2productcategory LIKE '%Google%' THEN 'Google'
+					WHEN v2productcategory LIKE '%Fruit Games%' THEN 'Fruit Games' ELSE 'N/A'
+					END
+				END subcategory
+	FROM all_sessions_clean
+	ORDER BY category, subcategory
+	)
+	SELECT DISTINCT(productsku),
+			product_name,
+			v2productcategory,
+			category,
+			subcategory
+	INTO TABLE product_categories_clean
+	FROM cleaned_categories
+	;

 Generic structure of queries used to check for duplicates in tables/columns:

 --check for total number of rows in the table.